 Theatre Guest Artists

 The Department of Theatre maintains close working ties with major theatre companies and theatre artists in the Chicago area.
-In any given year several major industry professionals work closely with our students in the classroom and on departmental productions, introducing our majors to industry standards and new working methods for professional artists.
-Our students also use their experiences with our guest artists to explore internship placements with leading Chicago theatre companies.
+In any given year several major industry professionals work alongside faculty professionals with our students in the classroom and on departmental productions, introducing our majors to industry standards and new working methods for professional artists.
+Our students also use their experiences with our guest artists to explore internship placements and future work with leading Chicago theatre companies.

 Current and Recent Guest Artists